NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/AAM (Application Assurance Module)/Get Application Information.md

 ## ***GET*** V3/AAM/Applications?Application={ApplicationName}
 ## ***GET*** V3/AAM/Application/{Id}

-This API is used to get the Application Information based on the provided Application Name.
+This API is used to get the Application Information based on the provided Application Name or ID.

 ## Detail Information